-The fieldname is a column from a table specified in Select, or a field from a self-describing file, or another Defined field.
+The fieldname is a field from an Eloquence dataset specified in Get or Chain, or a column from a table specified in Select, or a field from a self-describing file, or another Defined field.
 Relative definitions are similar to COBOL's Redefine verb.

 The sublen and type are optional.
 They default to the total byte length and type of the fieldname.
-The (subscript) parameter is an optional sub-item index for arrays such as IMAGE compound items like 5J2 or 4X20.
+The (subscript) parameter is an optional sub-item index for arrays such as Eloquence compound items like 5J2 or 4X20.
 The first sub-item is number 1, and if no subscript is provided, Suprtool uses the first sub-item.
 The [offset] parameter is optional and specifies a byte offset from the position that would otherwise be used.
 This allows you to define fields relative to other fields.
 The [offset] starts at 1 and not at 0 (i.e., FIELD[1] is the first byte of the field).